Rahman123/lightning-poller-examples/README.md

 ### Using this component

+1. Install the component from AppExchange (link will be available after the component is listed).
+2. Add the component to the corresponding Lightning Page (Record Page, Home, App Page or Community Page). (__Note : If you do not add the Lightning Poller component to your Lightning Page, the events that start and stop polling will not be available to your other components __)
+3. Create a component that will start/stop polling and implement the business logic.

 ###  Starting and Stopping Polling

 In order to start polling, you fire off a `e.poller:startPolling` event.
 This event takes two parameters: